thedynamiclinker/sudocode/usr/src/bash.md

 1: I won't ask.

-0: Think of it.
-You and I will fix this real bug, here in the book, and then go contribute it in real life, outside the book.
+0: But I can't say I hate the idea.
+It sounds nice.
+You and I will fix this bug, this real bug in bash, here in the book, and then we'll go contribute it in real life, outside the book.
 It would probably be the first book to do something like that.
-That would definitely get me interested.
+That would definitely get me interested enough to see it through to the end.

 1: So where do we start?

 0: Oh no we're not gonna do it now.
 We're in the middle of something.

-1: Oh yeah.
-What were we do---
+1: Oh.
+What were we doing agai---

-0: Anyway what's your answer?
+0: What's your answer?

 1: To what?